clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 ## What do we mean by "prototype" and "prototyping"?

-First things first.
-Before getting into the weeds too deeply let's start by clarifying the usage of the words "prototype" and "prototyping" and the context in which they are being used in this post.
+First things first; before getting into the weeds too deeply let's start by clarifying the usage of the words "prototype" and "prototyping" and the context in which they are being used in this post.

 Here's what [Wikipedia has to say about the word prototype](https://en.wikipedia.org/wiki/Prototype):